 The orchestra also participates in multidisciplinary projects.
 Together with the Dutch-Italian choreographers Emio Greco & PC, the ensemble presented a theatrical production featuring a contemporary collage of Bach’s St Matthew Passion.
 Amsterdam Sinfonietta has worked with the actor Jeroen Willems and stage director Pierre Audi in a theatrical programme called ‘Liebestod’.
 The ensemble has also presented a Dessner-Greenwood double portrait featuring recent compositions by Jonny Greenwood of Radiohead fame and Bryce and Aaron Dessner from the successful rock band The National.
 In 2013 the collaboration between Amsterdam Sinfonietta and the Canadian singer-songwriter Patrick Watson resulted in their receiving De Ovatie (The Ovation), an annual national award for the most impressive performance in Dutch concert halls.
 Previous award recipients were The Budapest Festival Orchestra and the Simón Bolívar Symphony Orchestra.
 ‘Amsterdam Sinfonietta is a versatile all-rounder.
 The orchestra presents breathtaking concerts in traditional style and riveting performances that break new ground – all with equal aplomb.’
 (Jury Report The Ovation 2013).

 Within the past decade Amsterdam Sinfonietta has produced an impressive array of CDs under Candida Thompson’s leadership, in collaboration with the high-quality Channel Classics label.
-These include ‘The Mahler Album’ (2011), ‘Britten’ (2013), ‘Shostakovich & Weinberg’ (2013) and ‘The Argentinian Album’ (2014).
-‘Schubert String Quintet’ was released in October 2015.
+These include ‘The Mahler Album’ (2011), ‘Britten’ (2013), ‘Shostakovich & Weinberg’ (2013) and ‘The Argentinian Album’ (2014) and ‘Schubert String Quintet’ (2015).
+‘Tides of Life’ was release in January 2017.
 Recently the orchestra has also recorded CDs for labels such as ECM, Sony Classical and Deutsche Grammophon.

 |Amsterdam Sinfonietta||01.07.19 - 14.07.19|